 If, on the other hand, your aim is to create an emotional connection between reader and character, or to make a pivotal scene feel more visceral and vivid, a narrow or non-existent narrative distance is likely to be best.

-Today’s fiction typically spends much of its time in the middle of the spectrum, but this can vary from genre to genre.
-As a writer of historical fiction, your best bet is to notice where on the spectrum other books in your subgenre typically sit and decide from there whether that’s the best baseline for your story, too.
+Today’s fiction typically spends much of its time at the middle of the scale, but this can vary from genre to genre.
+As a writer of historical fiction, your best bet is to notice where on this scale other books in your subgenre typically sit and decide from there whether that’s the best baseline for your story, too.

 Rachel Smith is The History Quill’s executive editor.
-She previously applied her love of storytelling to a career in communications before her passion for historical fiction finally became too great to ignore.
-Now, she is The History Quill’s lead content editor and manages our editing and group coaching operations, as well as our content and resources.
-She has a degree in English literature and creative writing, and she lives by the sea in Essex, UK.
+She is our lead content editor and manages our editing and group coaching operations, as well as our content and resources.
+She lives in Essex, UK, and has a degree in English literature and creative writing.